johnghr/A_Hitchhikers_Bucket_List/README.md

 # A_Hitchhikers_Bucket_List

-Is an application I completed while consolidating my knowledge of using python to create full-stack applications.
+An application I completed while consolidating my knowledge of using python to create full-stack applications.
 The app is thematically based on Douglas Adams Hitchhikers Guide to the Galaxy.
-It allows you to input star systems and corresponding planets into the database, and then from their they can be added to a destination bucket list.
-Destinations can be checked off the list once they have beenachieved.

 The application is written primarily in Python with Jinja used for front-end HTML templating.
-Flask is used to run the server and routes are written according the restfulprinciples.
+Flask is used to run the server and routes are written according the RESTful principles.
 The database is relaional and handled using PSQL.

 In order to run this application please: